Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-cloudcontrol.md

 You'll find more information about these addon at [https://scalingo.com/addons](https://scalingo.com/addons)

+If an addon does not have an equivalent on Scalingo, you can use the environment variables of your CloudControl app, directly in your Scalingo app.

 ## 4. Configure your account to push your code

 Before pushing your code, youd should setup your SSH key to authenticate your